philosolog/pycord-template/README.md

 # What's this?
-A template repository that I made for my Python-based Discord bot creations.
-It uses [Pycord](https://pycord.dev).
-Feel free to use it as you wish.
+A template repository that I made for my [Pycord](https://pycord.dev)-based Discord bot creations.
+Feel free to use this template as you wish.

 Suggestions and improvements are greatly appreciated!
 # Usage